I Am (Monrose album): Critical reception

 I Am received mainly negative reviews.
 Christian Bartz from Beatblogger wrote that the album "falls short of the high expectations set by its impressive predecessor, Strictly Physical.
 The hit density is noticeably lower than on the second album, and some filler tracks are hard to avoid.
 On the plus side, the sound is fresh and often ventures into experimental territory, with production that consistently feels international.
 A few more memorable melodies wouldn’t have hurt, and at times, the otherwise strong vocals of the Monrose girls fade too far into the background."
 Saarbrücker Zeitung editor Christina Korb called the album a "mix of high-energy club dance tracks, '80s-inspired dance tunes, and soulful mid-tempo numbers [...]
 Even if some tracks might not be to everyone’s taste, there’s something here for a wide range of audiences.
 The ballads, however, are particularly well done."

 laut.de critic Artur Schulz described I Am as an "album with less substance than a bag of trail mix.
 A patchwork of hastily thrown-together, lightweight tunes—stitched together with a hot needle.
 By now, these three girls reveal themselves as the Sugababes for bargain-bin shoppers.
 Better Mon Chérie than Monrose — it's just more tasteful."
 Albert Ranner from CDStarts dismissed the "formulaic, uninspired blend of pop songs" on I Am, calling it a "total sham: heavy beats and female vocals, flawlessly produced, but utterly soulless and interchangeable."
 He found that "unfortunately, the producers squander the potential here, as their constant eye on the charts gets in the way—preventing the kind of relaxed and unrestrained songwriting that, [...] it deplored their attempt to go more into electropop as doing them no favors, and suggested that it could lead to a downfall from their established position in the German music scene."
-LetMeEntertainYou found that the album "belongs in the digital dumpster" and conluded: "Two decent little pop songs out of fifteen is a pretty poor return — and makes I Am the weakest Monrose album to date."
+LetMeEntertainYou found that the album "belongs in the digital dumpster" and concluded: "Two decent little pop songs out of fifteen is a pretty poor return — and makes I Am the weakest Monrose album to date."